Zeppelin500/MBusino/tutorial/english/README.md

 # MBusino Tutorial English

 **Edition Z for the Zihatec M-Bus Master is using a ESP32 S2 mini!
-Skip flashing of ESP 8266 D1 mini and use this [tutorial](https://github.com/Zeppelin500/MBusino/blob/main/tutorial/Flashing_ESP32S2_Mini/README.md) for flashing.
-Start then with Point 9**
+Skip flashing of ESP 8266 D1 mini and use this [tutorial](https://github.com/Zeppelin500/MBusino/blob/main/tutorial/Flashing_ESP32S2_Mini/README.md) for flashing. **For MBusino Nano use this [flash tutorial](https://github.com/Zeppelin500/MBusino/blob/main/tutorial/Flashing_ESP3_C3_Supermini/README.md).** Start then with Point 9**

 ## You can flash the MBusino with https://web.esphome.io